General Dental Treatment

 What is Root Canal treatment?

 Root canal treatment is a general dentistry procedure that eliminates bacteria from the infected root canal.
 It prevents reinfection and saves the natural tooth.
-The inflamed or infected pulp is removed and the inside of the tooth is cleaned and disinfected, then filled and sealed.
-This treatment relieves pain and makes teeth healthy again.

 Inside your tooth, beneath the white enamel and a hard layer called dentin, is a soft tissue called pulp.
 This tissue contains blood vessels, nerves and connective tissue, which help grow the root of your tooth during its development.
-A fully developed tooth can survive without the pulp because the tooth continues to be nourished by the tissues surrounding it.

 Does a root canal hurt?